-*- coding: utf-8 -*-

 """

-A rigid category is a :class:`BiclosedCategory` where every object has a
+A rigid category is a :class:`BiclosedCategory` with a :class:`Pregroup` as

 """